Make it Accessible

 Color

-When it comes to making an application visually accessible, there are several elements to take into consideration.
-One of the most important ones is color choices, which can significantly impact the user experience.
+Several elements must be considered when making an application visually accessible.
+Color choices are among the most important ones, which can significantly impact the user experience.

-It is crucial to ensure that there is sufficient contrast between the text and the background, particularly for users with vision or color vision impairments.
-The Web Content Accessibility Guidelines (WCAG) specify minimum contrast ratio values to ensure that the content is accessible to all users.
+It is crucial to ensure sufficient contrast between the text and the background, particularly for users with vision or color vision impairments.
+The Web Content Accessibility Guidelines (WCAG) specify minimum contrast ratio values to ensure the content is accessible to all users.

 The display accommodations suite offers solutions addressing the needs of those with color vision deficiencies.
 You can and should ensure that your application is usable under those settings.